MuzzammilShah/Road-to-AI/docs/blog/posts/post-1.md

     ```

 2. **Resources**
-    - Allow MCP Server to expose data to the client (These are similar to GET request handler in a typical HTTP server).
+    - Allows the MCP Server to expose data to the client (These are similar to GET request handlers in a typical HTTP server).
     - There are two types: **Direct and Templated**.
     - Can return any type of data including Strings, JSON, Binary etc. For example: We set `mime_type` to give the client a hint as to what data will be returned.